wolfgangw/backports/README.md

 ### Features

-- Checks all packages under a given location
+- Will find and check all DCPs in a filesystem tree

 - Runs schema validation on all infrastructure files and DCSubtitle